 Kenichi Hakamada, Professor and Chairman of the Department of Gastroenterological Surgery at Hirosaki University Graduate School of Medicine, will use Cellvizio to visualize cellular structures of various digestive cancers.

 Independent clinical studies utilizing optical biopsies with Cellvizio will be launched during the second quarter of 2013.
 Both physicians acquired their Cellvizio systems after obtaining a "Yakkan Shoumei" import certificate that allows physicians to import unapproved medical devices into the country.
 They will both participate in the International Conference of Cellvizio Users (ICCU) in April 2013 in Istanbul in order to share their findings with the optical biopsy community.

 About Mauna Kea Technologies

-Mauna Kea Technologies is a global medical device company and leader in the endomicroscopy market.
-The company researches, develops and markets innovative tools to visualize and detect abnormalities in the gastro-intestinal and pulmonary tracts.
+Mauna Kea Technologies is a global medical device company dedicated to the advent of optical biopsy.
+The company researches, develops and markets innovative tools to visualize and detect cellular abnormalities during endoscopic procedures.
 Its flagship product, Cellvizio®, a probe-based Confocal Laser Endomicroscopy (pCLE) system, provides physicians and researchers high-resolution cellular views of tissue inside the body.
-Large, international, multi-center clinical trials have demonstrated Cellvizio's ability to help physicians more accurately detect early forms of disease and make treatment decisions immediately.
+Large, international, multicenter clinical trials have demonstrated Cellvizio's ability to help physicians more accurately detect early forms of disease and make treatment decisions immediately.
 Designed to improve patient outcomes and reduce costs within a hospital, Cellvizio can be used with almost any endoscope.
-Cellvizio has 510(k) clearance from the U.S. Food and Drug Administration and the European CE-Mark for use in the GI and pulmonary tracts.
+Cellvizio has 510(k) clearance from the U.S. Food and Drug Administration and the European CE-Mark for use in the GI tract, biliary and pancreatic ducts and lungs.